jonupp/hangman/readme.md

 ## Description

 This is a distributed implementation of the game Hangman.
-MongoDB was used as database and traefik as load balancer.
+The server runs on Express.
+The front-end was implemented using server-side rendering.
+MongoDB was used as database and Traefik as load balancer.
 All Services run in Docker.
 Authentication was implemented using JWT.
+If a player correctly guesses a word, his score is incremented by one.
+The ranking displays the five highly-placed players.
+The game is lost, when seven characters were wrongly guessed.

 ## Start